I know well enough about vigilante revenge movies that I'm positive Charles Bronson would have shot this movie in its face.

 Well, Here We Go Again...

 Anyways, now that the movie has caught up to the present it immediately cuts out us being able to see her exact revenge on the three men that directly murdered her family.
 Seriously, we see the aftermath of the three men deceased.
 The rest is pretty much her taking out the cartel.
 Why do I care?
-This is a revenge movie where the three people who were directly responsible for killing her family is a footnote and glossed over almost instantly.
-How do you mess up your own revenge plot line by not showing her get her revenge on the men who pulled the trigger?
+This is a revenge movie where the three people who were directly responsible for killing her family are a footnote and glossed over almost instantly.
+How do you mess up your own revenge plotline by not showing her get her revenge on the men who pulled the trigger?
 Yes, I understand they weren't the boss who ordered the hit, but they were still a significant part of their murder and were focused on for most of the first act.
-Instead, we are left with Garner pulling a full frontal assault on the cartel in order to get to the underwhelming villain that ordered the hit.
+Instead, we are left with Garner pulling a full-frontal assault on the cartel in order to get to the underwhelming villain that ordered the hit.
 The actor playing the antagonist isn't bad, but he brings nothing to the table.
-He is every drug dealing gang leader I've seen in a action crime flick.
+He is every drug-dealing gang leader I've seen in an action crime flick.
 I never found him intimidating or even all that interesting to watch, he was just another bad guy in a long list of bad guys.